fabienpiette/whisper-hub/README.md

 - OpenAI API key with Whisper access
 - Docker & Docker Compose (recommended)
-- OR Go 1.21+ for manual install
+- OR Go 1.21+ and FFmpeg for manual install

 ## 🔒 Privacy & Security

 - Files processed locally and immediately deleted
 - No data stored or logged
-- Runs as non-root user in container
+- Runs as non-root user in container with resource limits
 - API key managed via environment variables
+- Video files pre-validated before processing
+- Automatic cleanup of temporary conversion files

 ## 🏠 Perfect for Self-Hosting